 Then it happened, the invitation came to visit Nikki Oppenheimer, then Chairman of the DeBeers group, grandson of the diamond legend Sir Ernest Oppenheimer, and Son of Harry Oppenheimer.
 I’d read about these people in school and here I was on my way to meet one.

 We were picked up at our hotel and taken to the CSO, (the Central Selling Organization and the heart of Diamond trading for a hundred years), a relatively nondescript building a short walk from the River Thames.
 It was a bleak exterior, almost prison like on the bottom floors.
-We went in and there was one information desk in the center of a longish lobby with an elevator on the wall next to it.
-There were a few men standing around, all former British elite armed forces for security, each with that tell tale short hair cut and bulge under their arms.
+We went in and there was one information desk in the center of a longish lobby with a big dark wood double door on the wall next to it.
+There were a few men standing around, all former British elite armed forces for security, each with that tell tale short hair cut and maybe a bulge under their arms.
 We were given name tags and little pocket sized itineraries in soft leather wallets that told us who we were meeting and when they were prepared for us.
 The name tags could be tracked as we went through the building and of course, they gave us our very own security officer to make sure we went where we were supposed to go and no where else.

 To be honest, I was a bit numb after that.
 They took us through the entire CSO, through the sorting rooms, the grading rooms, the shipping and receiving, the site rooms and the layout rooms.
 (There’s a story I’ll tell you about that in another blog).
 I wasn’t numb really, but it was a highlight in my career and I lapped it up.